Here’s what we know:

 After the Alameda County Office of Education’s announcement that classes would be online for the rest of the academic year, Stephens said in his email that no official action has been taken in the school district yet, but he plans on advising the BUSD board to follow this action and cancel in-person classes for the rest of the school year.
 He said, however, that he hopes the board will revisit this decision in the event of a change in public health guidance.

 Stephens also said in the email that the district has temporarily banned the use of Zoom and Google Meet for instruction, after several incidents of “Zoom bombings” at teachers’ office hours.
 Two of the incidents involved students and one allegedly involved “illegal activity” from an adult, who disrupted a Berkeley High School instructional session.
 According to the email, the Berkeley Police Department is looking into this incident, and in the meantime, teachers have been instructed to use Google Classroom and recorded lectures without a live interactive capability.

 Update April 7, 7:45 p.m.

-The city of Berkeley announced Tuesday they will be opening a COVID-19 testing site for community members, including those lacking health care, firefighters, nurses, police officers and essential city employees.
+The city of Berkeley announced Tuesday it will be opening a COVID-19 testing site for community members, including those lacking health care, firefighters, nurses, police officers and essential city employees.

-The new site is a partnership with LifeLong Medical, an urgent care center in Berkeley, as well as UC Berkeley and was intended to improve data on COVID-19 in the city, tracing those who have been exposed through contact and prevent further spread of the virus, according to an email from the city of Berkeley Health Officer Lisa Hernandez.
+The site is a partnership with LifeLong Medical, an urgent care center in Berkeley, and UC Berkeley and is intended to improve data on COVID-19 in the city, tracing those who have been exposed through contact and prevent further spread of the disease, according to an email from Dr. Lisa Hernandez, Berkeley city health officer.

 She added, however, that not all people who may have been infected or who are experiencing symptoms need to be tested.
 According to Hernandez, those with no symptoms or mild symptoms should just stay home unless their symptoms worsen.